 Differences Between TLS And SSL

-Because TLS transport layer security stems from secure socket layer (SSL) protocol, they share much in common.
-However, the TLS cryptographic protocol improved upon the SSL protocols, creating many differences.
+Because TLS stems from secure socket layer (SSL) protocol, they share much in common.
+However, the TLS cryptographic protocols improved upon the SSL protocols, creating many differences.

 TLS Uses An Updated Record Protocol